 Things changed for Galaxidi beginning in 1818.
-After the Napoleonic Wars ended a reduction of shipping activities throughout the Mediterranean left the ships of Galaxidi lingering in port.
-Then, in the spring of 1821, the Greek war of independence from Ottoman rule broke out.
-Since their idle ships were already armed with guns to protect themselves from the pirates, who had been ravaging them for years all along the Mediterranean, the people of Galaxidi enthusiastically took part.
+Information on Galaxidi during those times is limited so many details are vague and left to assumption.
+After the Napoleonic Wars ended a reduction of shipping activities throughout the Mediterranean seems to have left many of the ships of Galaxidi lingering in port.
+Then, in the spring of 1821, the Greek war of independence from Ottoman rule broke out and, since their idle ships were already armed with guns to protect themselves from pirates who had been ravaging them for years, the people of Galaxidi enthusiastically took part.

 However, in September of 1821, a large Turkish fleet arrived off the coast of Galaxidi and started firing their cannons on the town.
 Despite a gallant defence by the townspeople Turkish troops landed and destroyed the town.
-Because all the ships were caught in port due to the shipping crisis many were burned and about 35 captured vessels were taken back to Constantinople.
+Because some of their ships were caught in port, presumably partly because of the shipping crisis, many were burned and about 35 captured vessels were taken back to Constantinople.
 Fortunately, most of the citizens of the town were saved by escaping into the nearby mountains.
 After the Turkish fleet departed the townspeople returned to rebuild their town.
 New, smaller ships were constructed and used to supply provisions and arms to the revolutionary fighters in other parts of Greece.

-After being attacked, burned and destroyed two more times Galaxidi was abandoned for four years until Greece declared it's independence in 1829.
+After being attacked, burned and destroyed two more times in 1825 Galaxidi was abandoned until 1929 when Greece declared it's independence from Ottoman rule.

 Following Greek Independence the people of Galaxidi faced 10 years of extreme difficulty working hard to rebuild their town and their lives.
 People also desperately needed to earn a living so shipyards began constructing new ships, initially at the port, then, gradually, in other coastal areas around the town.
 While most of the Galaxidi locals were experienced seamen - and only a few were chief ship designers - there were very few working hands such as carpenters and sailmakers.
 Skilled technicians came from far away places to work in the shipyards.
 In 1830 the population of Galaxidi was 3,000 with a fleet of 120 ships, mostly of a small size.
 By 1870 the population had grown to 4,000 plus 550 technicians working in the shipyards, and a fleet of 350 ships of a much larger size.